wumiguo/JedAIToolkit/README.md

 If you use JedAI, please cite the following paper:

-George Papadakis, Leonidas Tsekouras, Emmanouil Thanos, George Giannakopoulos, Themis Palpanas and Manolis Koubarakis: "JedAI: The Force behind Entity Resolution", in ESWC 2017.
+*George Papadakis, Leonidas Tsekouras, Emmanouil Thanos, George Giannakopoulos, Themis Palpanas and Manolis Koubarakis: "JedAI: The Force behind Entity Resolution", in ESWC 2017*.

 ## JedAI Workflow